christylumm/swapi-tutorial/README.md

 ![Character Generator Screenshot](https://raw.githubusercontent.com/christylumm/swapi-tutorial/master/img/swapi-generator.png?token=APY6ZIRFPB3JFCXLFTWPYWLAKED4O "Character Generator Screenshot")

 ## How to use SWAPI
 Being a public REST API, no authentication is required to query and get the data.
-To retrieve the information from the database through an HTTP request, you must use a GET request.
-Using cURL, httpie, postman or other data transfer tools, you can transfer data through HTTP requests.
+To retrieve the information from the database through an HTTP request, you must use a `GET` request.
+Using cURL, [httpie](https://httpie.io/), [Postman](https://www.postman.com/) or other data transfer tools, you can transfer data through HTTP requests.

 Any request will be made using SWAPI's Base URL:
 `https://swapi.dev/api/`